 totally exterminated by the newcomers, the truth about the Sunday

 Development Corporation had to be revealed.
-Getting to the new
+Getting to the

 President might be the only possible chance.

-Tommuz shaved, and he and Roquana were given new
+Tommuz shaved, and he and Roquana were

 clothes bought or stolen in the city, and, after a couple more days of